 Bookkeeping is the process of writing up a company’s accounts.
 Daily transactions get recorded into formal books, Excel spreadsheets or accounting software.

 Break-even analysis is a technique used to calculate when revenues exactly match the costs incurred from generating the revenue.
 The results show the volume required to cover all fixed costs and associated variable costs from each revenue product.

-A financial projection of income and expenditure for a period in the future.
+A budget is a financial projection of income and expenditure for a period in the future.

-A financial projection of the company’s income and expenditure based upon when monies transact through the bank account.
+A cash flow is a financial projection of the company’s income and expenditure based upon when monies transact through the bank account.
 This forecast is different from a Profit and Loss Account, which records the date products become sold or costs incurred.

-A SWOT analysis is the summary of a company’s opportunities for growth.
-SWOT stands for strengths, weaknesses, opportunities, and threats.
+A SWOT analysis is a summary of a company’s opportunities for growth.
+SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.

-The total value of what a company or person owes at a point in time.
+Liability is the value of something a company or person owes at a particular time.